csessig86/intro-to-js/README.md

 ```

 ####For loops and objects
 * A very common and useful thing to do in Javascript is looop through data stored in objects.
-As you are looping through the data, you can
+As you are looping through the data, you can do things with it.
 ```javascript
 var array_object = [{
   "artist": "Prince",